Magic lantern: Today

 Genuine public lantern shows are relatively rare.
 Several regular performers claim they are the only one of their kind in their part of the world.
 These include Pierre Albanese and glass harmonica player Thomas Bloch live Magic Lantern/Phantasmagoria shows since 2008 in Europe and The American Magic-Lantern Theater.
-The Magic Lantern Society maintains a list of active lanternists, which contains more than 20 performers in the U.K. and around eight performers in other parts of the world (Europe, U.S., Canada, Australia and New Zealand).
+The Magic Lantern Society maintains a list of active lanternists, which contains more than 20 performers in the U.K. and around eight performers in other parts of the world, including Europe, U.S., Canada, Australia and New Zealand.

 Dutch theatre group Lichtbende produces contemporary magical light spectacles and workshops with magic lanterns.